fury-gl/fury/docs/source/posts/2022/2022-07-06-week-5-praneeth.rst

 --------------------------
 This week I tried to create a base for some upcoming new features.
 The first thing I updated was the Properties panel which I prototyped in `Week 3 <https://blogs.python-gsoc.org/en/ganimtron_10s-blog/week-3-dealing-with-problems/>`_.
-So previously it was just displaying the properties but now after the update, it is able to modify the properties(such as `color`, `position`, and `rotation`) too.
+So previously, it was just displaying the properties but now after the update, it is able to modify the properties(such as `color`, `position`, and `rotation`) too.
 This was a quick change to test the callbacks.

 `Properties Panel: <https://github.com/ganimtron-10/fury/tree/properties-panel>`_